 JEFF RICHGELS | Posted: Friday, June 23, 2017 5:00 am

-The new Madison Area Bowling Association officially starts on Aug.
+The new Madison Area USBC officially starts on Aug.
 1 and on Friday it officially began the process of selecting its new leader.

-I detailed last month’s MABA organization meeting in this story.
-MABA includes the Madison Bowling Association, Madison Women’s Bowling Association, Madison Youth Bowling Association and Southwest Wisconsin Women’s Bowling Association, MBA took over the former Southwest Wisconsin Bowling Association a few years ago, which helped lead to the SWWI WBA deciding to merge into the MABA.
+I detailed last month’s MAUSBC organization meeting in this story.
+MAUSBC includes the Madison Bowling Association, Madison Women’s Bowling Association, Madison Youth Bowling Association and Southwest Wisconsin Women’s Bowling Association, MBA took over the former Southwest Wisconsin Bowling Association a few years ago, which helped lead to the SWWI WBA deciding to merge into the MAUSBC.

 Current MBA Manager Bill Dennis is considered the favorite for the job, and said in a message Friday morning that he will apply.